Woodzy90001/Cluster-Analysis/README.md

 # Cluster-Analysis
-Perform cluster analysis on carbon-hydrogen GCMC simulations and export files fro PIMD processing
+Perform cluster analysis on carbon-hydrogen GCMC simulations and export files for PIMD processing